maatouk/sampling_large_hyperplane_tMVN/README.md

-# Sampling large hyperplane‑truncated multivariate normal distributions:
+# Sampling large hyperplane‑truncated multivariate normal distributions
 This repository includes R code for sampling from a high-dimensional hyperplane-truncated multivariate normal distribution using the Karhunen-Loève expansion (KLE) and Matheron's update rule (MUR), see Maatouk et al. (2024a,b).
-Additionally, it provides the "LS.KLE" function for generating a very large Gaussian vector extracted from a stationary Gaussian process.
+Additionally, it provides the _LS.KLE_ function for generating a very large Gaussian vector extracted from a stationary Gaussian process.
 Using this function, a Gaussian vector of size 1,000,000 can be generated in a few seconds.

 ⚠️ **Citation:** This repository should be cited as supplementary material to Maatouk et al. (2024a).

-# Illustrative examples:
+# Illustrative examples
 [MyImage](https://github.com/maatouk/sampling_large_hyperplane_tMVN/blob/main/Matern3split5sim-eps-converted-to.pdf): Five GP sample paths when the domain is split into three subdomains.
 Dashed (resp. solid) curves represent the paths after (resp. before) conditioning.

-[MyImage](https://github.com/maatouk/sampling_large_hyperplane_tMVN/blob/main/FFTvsLSKLE-eps-converted-to.pdf): Average time of sampling a MVN over 25 replicates as a function of the dimension N. The proposed approach, LS.KLE, has been compared to the Fast Fourier Transform (FFT) developed in Wood and Chan (1994)
+[MyImage](https://github.com/maatouk/sampling_large_hyperplane_tMVN/blob/main/FFTvsLSKLE-eps-converted-to.pdf): Average time of sampling a MVN over 25 replicates as a function of the dimension N. The proposed approach, LS.KLE, has been compared to the Fast Fourier Transform (FFT) developed in Wood and Chan (1994).

-# Description of the associated R files:
+# Description of the associated R files
 1. 'all_models.R' file contains two models that implement the large hyperplane-truncated multivariate normal distribution with and without hyperparameters updates.
 2. 'Illustr_ex_COSTA.R' file includes all synthetic and real data examples featured in Maatouk et al. (2024).
 3. 'all-fcts.R' file encompasses all the fundamental functions required to implement our approach.
 It includes: